 Government Contract Financing, Purchase Order & Receivables Financing

-Through PO Funding, WIP Financing, and Government Contract Financing Programs, factors can give you the cash that fuels your sales to government entities.
+Through PO Funding, WIP Financing, and Government Contract Financing Programs, factors can supply you the cash that fuels your sales to government entities.
 Factoring companies understand the culture of government and dealing with the government bureaucracy.
 Funding companies have decades of experience dealing with the Federal Assignment of Claims Act (FACA) and The Federal Acquisition Regulations (FAR).

-The Assignment of Claims Act requires that assignments be acted upon unless the contract expressly disallows it.
+The Assignment of Claims Act requires that assignments be operated upon unless the contract expressly forbids it.
 This does not happen very often.
 Most federal contracts allow an Assignment of Claims.
 Occasionally contracts may have the language, “this contract may not be assigned.”
 The confusion comes in here.
 This language means that one should not assign the performance of the contract to another contractor.
-It doesn’t mean the Assignment of Claims may not be applied as the federal government has stated time and again that small business needs funding.
+It doesn’t mean the Assignment of Claims may not be implemented as the federal government has stated time and again that small business needs funding.

 Also, factors have money available now for local, state, and city contracts in the USA.
 They can fund different types of businesses such as military primes, IT staffing, maintenance contracts, demolition, painters, concrete, HVAC, paving, and site preparation companies, to name a few.

 Applying for a Government Contract Financing

-Factors look at the creditworthiness of your government client, so don’t be afraid of turn downs.
+Factors look at the creditworthiness of your government client, so don’t be worried about turn downs.
 Even if you have had a bankruptcy, tax liens, or slow pays, we can fund you through one of our government funding programs.